 The PPPInterfaceClient shall send setAutoSavePrompt(PromptResponse = “Change Profile”) when the user requests to change profile via the prompt, and display the profile selection screen to the user.

-PPP-REQ-420446/A-Prompt Response - Ignore
+PPP-REQ-420446/A-Prompt Response – No Save

 The PPPInterfaceClient shall send setAutoSavePrompt(PromptResponse = “No Save”) when the user requests to ignore the adjustment via the prompt.